-I just find that a clear beer not only looks better but gives the impression that it is a better brew and that you did a better job in the brewing process.
-Now I realizethere is a huge movement for cloudy and hazy beers these days and that is all well in good.
-If you are brewing a NEIPA then you obviously would not want to add gelatin or any other fining agent to your brew.
+For myself, I find that a clear beer not only looks better but gives the impression that it is a better brew and that you did a better job in the brewing process.
+Now I realize there is a huge movement for cloudy and hazy beers these days and that is all well and good.
+If you are brewing a NEIPA then you obviously would not want to bother fining your beer with gelatin or any other fining agents.

-But if you are shooting for that crystal clear beer that you can see through when you pour it into your glass then learning about fining beer with gelatin is something you may want to consider.
+But if you are aiming for that crystal clear beer that you can see through when you pour it into your glass then learning about fining beer with gelatin is something you may want to consider.

-There are a few methods others you can use to make sure you end up with a clear beer, but I would say that using gelatin is top 3 for me.
-The first being using whirl flock during the last 10 – 20 minutes of the boil as well as cold crashing the beer before bottling or kegging it, followed very closely by adding gelatin after cold crashing.
+There are numerous things you can do to including adding other fining agents to make sure you end up with a clear beer.
+My top 3 are using whirlfloc during the last 10 – 20 minutes of the boil, cold crashing the beer before bottling or kegging it, followed very closely by adding gelatin after cold crashing.

-I say this and give you plenty of warning because it is actually a derivative of animal collagen.
-It is made from the actual protein that is taken from the bones, cartilage, skin and even tendons of animals.
-Then it is processed and turned into its gelatin form.
+This is because gelatin is actually a derivative of animal collagen.
+It is made from the actual protein that is taken from the bones, cartilage, skin, and tendons of animals; it is processed and turned into the gel-like form you buy.

-Now having said this I can virtually guarantee you have eaten it countless times in your life.
+That might at first turn you off but I can virtually guarantee you have eaten it countless times in your life.
 It is used throughout the food industry.
-It might surprise you were else it is used.
-Lots of candies have it in it, many desserts and even make up is manufactured with it.
-Not to mention most meats in their natural form are also going to have it present.
+It might surprise you to find out where else it is used.
+It is an ingredient of most candies and many desserts; even some makeup is manufactured with it.
+Most meats in their natural form are also going to have it present.

-Now if the thought of drinking that in your homebrew bothers you some let me try and put your mind at ease.
-The beer you drink that has been cleared with gelatin will not actually have much if any left in it by the time you pour it into your glass (you most definitely will not be able to detect it).
-This is because like other fining agents and methods it settles out to the bottom of the container, whether that is the fermenter or keg.
+Now if the thought of consuming gelatin in your homebrew bothers you let me put your mind at ease.
+Any beer you clear with gelatin will not actually have much if any left in it by the time you pour it into your glass (you most definitely will not be able to detect it).
+This is because like other fining agents and methods it settles out on the bottom of the container, whether that is the fermenter or keg.
 Here is a post with more details on what gelatin is.

-However, 9 times of our 10 I will put into the fermenter instead of the keg.
+However, 9 times out of 10 I will put it into the fermenter instead of the keg.

 There are a couple of reasons for this: